Ryan Tannehill Player Prop Bets for NFL Week 14 | Tennessee vs. Jacksonville 12/12/2021

 Matchup vs. Jacksonville

-- In six matchups against the Jaguars, Tannehill averaged 175.5 passing yards per game, 48.0 yards below his over/under in Sunday's game.
+- In six matchups against the Jaguars, Tannehill averaged 175.5 passing yards per game, 48.0 yards fewer than his over/under in Sunday's game.

-- Tannehill had one touchdown pass five times and multiple TDs three times against the Jaguars.
+- Tannehill threw one touchdown pass five times and multiple TDs three times against the Jaguars.

 - Note: Tannehill's stats vs. Jaguars date back to 2016.